madang6/FiGS-Standalone/README.md

 - FiGS package in editable mode

 ### Usage Examples
+0) To use your own data
-0) Drop your videos into 3dgs/captures.
+Drop your videos into 3dgs/captures.
 Drop your images into 3dgs/workspace.
 Update capture_examples variable in notebooks/figs_3dgs_oneliner.py with the video or image directory names.

-2) nerfstudio defaults
+3) nerfstudio defaults
 ```bash
 cd 3dgs/captures
 ns-process-data video --data <data-directory-name> --output-dir ../workspace